Chidiebere-Ogbuchi/TSP_CausalDiscovery/README.md

 ### Running the Notebook

-Preprocess the file using pre_proc.ipynb to obtain an output.csv
+Preprocess the file using latest version pre_proc.ipynb to obtain an output (raname csv as output.csv before use)

 Run a Causal Algorithm.
 Consider adjusting the parameters before executing the notebook in your jupyter environment.